GraemeMalcolm/ai-labs/Instructions/exercises/01-auto-ml.md

     - Set the task type to **Regression**.
     - Create a new ***tabular*** data asset named **ice-cream**  from a local file by uploading the local **ice-cream.csv** file to the default workspace storage.
 Verify that the columns and schema are correct, and create the data asset.
 Then ensure your newly created **ice-cream** data asset is selected before moving to the next step

+    > **Note**: If you are using an Azure subscription for which you are not an administrator, key-based access to storage may have been disallowed by policy.
+In this case, you'll need to work with your administrator to allow key-based access or reconfigure your Azure Machine Learning workspace to use Entra ID authentication to access storage.
+If you can't do this, use the browser-based ***ML Lab*** app for this exercise.

     **Task settings**: